laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Relevant linear metrics

 Knowing that *Time since start*, Angular Velocity &omega;, Angular Acceleration &alpha;, flywheel Torque &tau; and dragfactor k have been determined in a robust manner by `engine/Flywheel.js`, `engine/Rower.js` can now transform these key rotational metrics in linear metrics.
+This is done in the `handleRotationImpulse()` function of `engine/Rower.js`, where based on the flywheel state, the relevant metrics are calculated.
 The following metrics need to be determined:

 * The estimated **power produced** by the rower (in Watts): the power the rower produced during the stroke;